-The Duet Club raises funds for the scholarship program through donations, membership fees, and fund-raising events, such as our annual bus trip to the Shaw Festival.
+The Duet Club raises funds for the scholarship program through donations, membership fees, and fund-raising events, such as our annual bus trip to the Shaw Festival and Fancy Tea Party.

 Women of Song, our SSAA chorus, offers Duet Club members an opportunity to sing a variety of music under excellent choral leadership in a friendly and supportive environment.
 Women of Song perform at various venues throughout the Hamilton area.
 Rehearsals are held on Wednesdays from 9:15 to 11:15 am at Melrose United Church from September to early May.
 New chorus members are always welcome.

 We invite you to join us in making “Music for the Joy of It”.